Editor's note: This post was edited on June 24, 2015 to reflect the relaunch of MongoDB Management Service to MongoDB Cloud Manager. Learn more here.

-MongoDB Management Service (MMS) is is a cloud-based suite of services for managing MongoDB deployments, providing both monitoring and backup capabilities.
-In this post, we'll outline 5 alerts you should set up in MMS to keep your MongoDB deployment on track.
+MongoDB Cloud Manager is a cloud-based suite of services for managing MongoDB deployments, providing both monitoring and backup capabilities.
+In this post, we'll outline 5 alerts you should set up in Cloud Manager to keep your MongoDB deployment on track.
 We’ll explore what each alert means for a MongoDB instance, as well as how to calibrate the alert triggers to be relevant to your environment.

 The goal here is to make this a repeatable process for any and all alerts.
 First let’s describe the general validation process you should go through when picking an alert: